Emergency Management

 Mission Statement

-To support a comprehensive and integrated system of planning and preparation to support the preservation of life, mitigate adverse impacts, prevent injuries, protect property and preserve the Pueblo of Santa Ana’s community, staff, visitors and guests and its invaluable cultural and natural resources in the event of a major emergency or disaster through preparedness and prevention activities.
+To provide a resilient, comprehensive, and integrated whole community system to help save lives, prevent injuries, protect property, and preserve the Pueblo of Santa Ana’s invaluable cultural and natural resources in the event of a major emergency or disaster.

 …An EOC is a central command and control system responsible for carrying out the principles of emergency preparedness and emergency management, or disaster management at a strategic level during an emergency, and ensuring the continuity of operation of a company, political subdivision, or other organization. …FEMA